joleaf/mail2cospend/README.md

 | INTERVAL                        | The request interval in seconds                                                    | int (default: 60)  |
 | LOGLEVEL                        | The loglevel (DEBUG,INFO,WARING,ERROR)                                             | string             |

-^1) Use the values of the adapter names: REWE, NETTO, PICNIC
+^1) Use the values of the adapter names: REWE, NETTO, PICNIC, PLANTED

 ## Development
 1. Checkout this project